Improving the Transferability of Adversarial Examples via Direction Tuning: Introduction

-\item A novel transfer-based attack, namely direction tuning attack, is proposed to generate adversarial examples with great transferability.
-The direction-tuning attack can not only decrease the big deviation between the actual update direction and the steepest update direction but also mitigate the update oscillation, thereby enhancing the transferability of generated adversarial examples.
+\item Second, direction tuning attack is proposed to utilize the small length of step to enhance the transferability, in which an inner loop sampling module is added in each update iteration and the adversarial examples are updated by the average gradient of the $K$ sampled examples rather than directly updated by the gradient of the start point of each iteration.
+By doing this, the angle between the actual and steepest update directions can be reduced, and the update oscillation can be mitigated, thereby enhancing the transferability of generated adversarial examples.

-\item The network pruning method is proposed to further avoid update oscillation by smoothing the decision boundary, which can further enhance the transferability of adversarial examples generated by direction tuning attacks by making the generated adversarial examples converge well.
+\item Third, the network pruning method is proposed to smooth the decision boundary, which can further mitigate the update oscillation and speed up the convergence during adversarial examples generation in the direction tuning attacks, thereby enhancing the transferability of generated adversarial examples.
+Particularly, to save computation time, the backward gradient is used to estimate the importance of all neurons through only the one-time feedforward of the network.
+Then, the low-importance neurons will be pruned to smooth the decision boundary of the network.

-\item The experiments on ImageNet demonstrate that the adversarial examples generated by our methods can significantly improve the average attack success rate (ASR) from 87.9\% to 94.5\% on five victim models without defenses, and from 69.1\% to 76.2\% on eight advanced defense methods in comparison with that of the latest gradient-based attacks.
-Besides, when our direction tuning attack is integrated with various input transformations, feature importance-aware attacks, model-specific attacks and model diversification methods, the average ASR of generated examples can be improved from the best 95.4\% to 97.8\%. \end{itemize}
+\item Finally, the experiments on ImageNet demonstrate that the adversarial examples generated by our methods can significantly improve the average attack success rate (ASR) from 87.9\% to 94.5\% on five victim models without defenses, and from 69.1\% to 76.2\% on eight advanced defense methods in comparison with the latest gradient-based attacks.
+Besides, when our direction tuning attack is integrated with various input transformations, feature importance-aware attacks, model-specific attacks and model diversification methods, the average ASR of generated adversarial examples can be improved from the best 95.4\% to 97.8\%. \end{itemize}

-The remaining content of this paper is organized as follows: Section~\ref{sec:preliminaries} introduce the notations and basic idea of the previous studies.
+The remaining content of this paper is organized as follows: Section~\ref{sec:related-work} introduces the related work and Section~\ref{sec:preliminaries} introduces the notations and basic idea of the previous studies.
 Section~\ref{sec:methodology} shows the introduction and analysis of our direction tuning attack and network pruning method.
 Section~\ref{sec:experiments} shows the experimental setup, the experiment results and their analysis.
-We introduce the related work in Section~\ref{sec:related-work} and conclude this paper in Section~\ref{sec:conclusion}.
+We conclude this paper in Section~\ref{sec:conclusion}.